tmastny/Applied-Predictive-Modeling/README.md

     - creates a tibble of collections of resamples

 3. [`recipes`](https://topepo.github.io/recipes/)
     - This sounds very exciting.
-This is designing a tidy workflow for model building and formula syntax.
+The goal is to design a tidy workflow for model building and formula syntax.
 Works well with `caret` train functions.